Even stronger together

 How Will the Merger Be Implemented?

 The merger between the predecessor companies Wintershall and DEA Deutsche Erdoel AG was preceded by a transaction between their two parent companies BASF and LetterOne.
 LetterOne contributed its stake in DEA to Wintershall Holding and received shares in the new company Wintershall Dea in return.
 BASF initially holds 67 per cent and LetterOne 33 per cent.
 That split was calculated based on the value of the two companies’ E&P businesses.
 In order to take account of Wintershall’s gas transport business, BASF will receive further shares at the latest 36 months after the merger and will then hold a stake of 72.7 per cent.
 The next steps envisage strategic orientation of business – with more self-operated projects and an optimized portfolio.
 At the same time, synergies are to be leveraged so as to create a flexible and powerful organization.
-The initial public offering is planned for 2020 at the earliest.
+In the medium term, an initial public offering of Wintershall Dea is envisaged.